rikosintie/nmap-python/README.md

 # nmap-python
 A Python wrapper for my most used nmap scripts.
-It's not a substitute for nmap knowledge but it makes running commons scripts fast and easy as you don't have to type script names.
+It's not a substitute for nmap knowledge but it makes running common scripts fast and easy as you don't have to type script names.
 It's easy to edit the code and change the scipts if you want to use different nmap scripts.

 written in Python 3.4.4, it prints the Python version as the first line.